-A. Shares of the respective sub-fund are issued and redeemed on each valuation date.
+- a) Shares of the respective sub-fund are issued and redeemed on each valuation date.
 If different share classes are offered for a sub-fund, such issue and redemption shall also take place at the aforementioned times.
-The Investment Company shares can also be issued as fractional shares, with up to four places after the decimal point.

-- B. Shares of the Investment Company are issued on the basis of subscription applications received by the Investment Company, a paying agent authorized by the Investment Company to issue and redeem shares of the Investment Company, or by the Transfer Agent. - C. The number of shares to be issued is determined by subtracting the front-end load from the gross investment amount (total amount invested by the investor) and dividing the result by the applicable net asset value per share (gross-method).

-For illustrative purposes this is shown by a sample calculation below^{1:}
+The Investment Company may issue fractional shares.
+The respective special section of the Sales Prospectus contains information on the processed number of decimal places. - b) Shares of the Investment Company are issued on the basis of subscription applications received by the Investment Company, a paying agent authorized by the Investment Company to issue and redeem shares of the Investment Company, or by the Transfer Agent. - c) Shares are issued on each valuation date at their net asset value plus the front-end load payable by the purchaser for the benefit of the Management Company.
+The front-end load may be retained in whole or in part by intermediaries as remuneration for sales services.
+Where shares are issued in countries where stamp duties or other charges apply, the issue price increases accordingly.
+For illustrative purposes this is shown by a sample calculation below1:

-gross investment EUR 10,000.00

-- front-end load (e.g. 5%) EUR 500.00

-= net investment EUR 9,500.00
+Net assets EUR 1,000,000.00

+÷ Number of shares

+outstanding on

+the reference date 10,000.00

+Net asset value

-÷ net asset value per share EUR 100.00
+per share EUR 100.00

-= number of shares 95
++ Front end load

+(e.g., 5%) EUR 5.00

+Issue price EUR 105.00

-The current amount of the front-end load is regulated for each share class in the product annex of the respective sub-fund in the Special Section of the Sales Prospectus.
+The current amount of the front-end load is regulated for each share class in the respective special section of this Sales Prospectus.

 The Management Company is free to charge a lower front-end load.
 The main distributor shall receive the front-end load and also be entitled to use it to remunerate third parties for any sales services they provide.
-If different share classes are offered for a sub-fund, the amount required for purchasing shares of the respective share class will be governed by both the net asset value per share of the respective share class and the front-end load specified individually for each share class in the special section of the Sales Prospectus below.
+If different share classes are offered for a sub-fund, the amount required for purchasing shares of the respective share class will be governed by both the net asset value per share of the respective share class and the front-end load specified individually for each share class in the special section of this Sales

+Note: The sample calculations are intended for illustrative purposes only and do not permit any conclusions to be drawn concerning the performance of the net asset value per share of the respective sub-fund.
+Prospectus below.
 It is payable immediately after the corresponding valuation date.
-The Sales Prospectus - Special Section may contain more precise regulations for individual sub-funds or share classes with respect to the timing of the payment of the issue amount.
+The special section of the Sales Prospectus may contain more precise regulations for individual sub-funds or share classes with respect to the timing of the payment of the issue amount.